 Tulane: Cairo Santos, the 2012 Lou Groza Award winner, kicked a 42-yard game-winning field goal in overtime – one of his five on the day – to give the Tulane a 36-33 win over East Carolina.
 It also gave the Green Wave five wins for the first time since 2004.
 Since Hurricane Katrina in 2005, the Tulane football program has had a tough time getting back on track.
 But now it is one win away from its first bowl-eligible season since 2002.
 That year, the Green Wave went 8-5 and won the Hawaii Bowl.

 Arkansas: When the opposing coach has to express condolences about how badly he beat you, you know it was a tough day.
 A 30 yards passing type of tough day.
-While Arkansas broke off a couple of big runs against South Carolina in its 52-7 loss, quarterback Brandon Allen was just 4-of-12 through the air for those 30 yards.
-After four straight losses, it doesn't get easier for the Hogs next week.
-They're going to Tuscaloosa to face Alabama.
+While Arkansas broke off a couple of big runs against South Carolina in its 54-7 loss, quarterback Brandon Allen was just 4-12 through the air for those 30 yards.
+After four straight losses, it doesn't get any easier for the Hogs next week.
+They're going to Tuscaloosa to visit Alabama.

 Bo Wallace: We've been here before, Bo.
-Prior to being shut out against Alabama, the Mississippi QB lobbed some trash talk in the direction of the Tide's defensive backs and bragged his receivers were better than Texas A&M's.
+Before being shut out against Alabama, the Mississippi QB lobbed some trash talk in the direction of the Tide's defensive backs and bragged his receivers were better than Texas A&M's.
 Well, Ole Miss got shut out by Alabama.
 And then lost to Auburn.
-And lost to A&M on Saturday night after a field goal went through the uprights as time expired.
+And lost to A&M Saturday night after a field goal as time expired.

-Wallace and Ole Miss hung with Johnny Manziel and the Aggies all night, but after getting the ball back with three minutes to go, they went three-and-out.
+Wallace and Ole Miss hung with Johnny Manziel and the Aggies all night, but after getting the ball back with three minutes to go went three and out.
 That set up A&M for that winning field goal and a third straight division loss for the Rebels.

 Crowds: We understand that the first kickoffs of the day don't leave a ton of time for tailgating and transportation unless you get started really early.
 But come on TCU.